P6000/ASIGNMENT/README.md

    - Media queries for desktop, tablet, mobile.
    - Layout adapts seamlessly to all screen sizes.
    - Font sizes and spacing adjust using relative units.
-   - Images are responsive using max-width and height:auto.
+   - Images/Screenshot are responsive using max-width and height:auto.
    -Adjusted navigation, main content, article padding, font size, and images for smaller screens.
 (Mozilla Developer Network, 2023).